-Octagon Behind the shield is the octagon, reflecting the classic Jeffersonian architecture of Liberty's first building and many of the buildings on campus.
+Behind the shield is the octagon, reflecting the classic Jeffersonian architecture of Liberty's first building and many of the buildings on campus.

-Laurels At the base of the seal are laurels, the symbol awarded to victors in ancient Greece.
+At the base of the seal are laurels, the symbol awarded to victors in ancient Greece.
 The laurels represent the mission of Liberty University, Training Champions for Christ, which has been our priority since 1971.

-THE HISTORY of the HOODING CEREMONY Doctoral hooding ceremonies are believed to have originated in European universities during the 12th century.
+THE HISTORY of the HODING CEREMONY Doctoral hooding ceremonies are believed to have originated in European universities during the 12th century.
 They were first instituted to recognize graduating students as they entered into scholarly careers.
 The hooded robes themselves were often required for warmth in unheated medieval libraries and later became used as a practical uniform for scholars as they studied and produced written works.
 It was in the 15th century, near the time of the printing press, when robes became largely symbolic.
 Universities began to differentiate students by their academic majors and introduced specific colors to call attention to high distinctions.
 These hoods later became detached articles of dress and were given to the graduates as part of their commencement.
 The academic hoods used today signify a rite of passage and represent a lifetime commitment to a chosen career.
 The color for medicine is green and will serve as an expression to communicate the wearer's career in the osteopathic medical profession for the rest of their lives.

-ACADEMIC DRESS Academic dress had its beginnings in the Middle Ages in Europe, specifically at Oxford University where medicine was considered to be the queen of the sciences.
+ACADEMIC DRESS Academic dress had its beginnings in the Middle Ages in Europe, specifically at Oxford University, where medicine was considered to be the queen of the sciences.
 Each discipline is recognized by distinctive colors and designs.
 The special 8-sided tam is the headgear worn by doctoral graduates.
 The gown has an open front with bell-shaped sleeves.
 Doctoral gowns are further embellished with velvet trim in the form of crossbars on the sleeves.
 The lining of the hood features the colors of the institution conferring the degree - in this case, the colors red, white, and blue stand for Liberty University.
 The outer edge features the color of the discipline - in this case, green for Doctor of Osteopathic Medicine - because, according to medieval tradition, green is the color of healing herbs.
 The hoods vary in length - and for doctors, it's the longest at four feet.
 Only one hood may be worn at a time and outranks any previous degree a graduate has earned.

-ORDER of CEREMONY Welcome Invocation Timothy Leonard, M.D., Ph.D.
-Chair, Department of Molecular and Cellular Sciences and Professor of Pathology Guest Speaker's Remarks Theresa A. Hubka, DO President-elect of the American Osteopathic Association Presentation of Academic Dress Arlene O'Donnell, DO, IBCLC Community-based Specialist Presentation of Degrees Joseph R. Johnson, DO, FACOOG (Dist.)
-Dean and Professor of Obstetrics and Gynecology Benediction
+ORDER of CEREMONY Chair, Department of Molecular & Cellular Sciences; Professor of Pathology Chair, Department of Molecular & Cellular Sciences; Professor of Pathology Dean's Remarks Joseph R. Johnson, DO, FACOOG (Dist) Dean and Professor of Obstetrics and Gynecology Presentation of Academic Dress.
+Arlene O'Donnell, DO, IBCLC Community-based Specialist Presentation of Degrees Joseph R. Johnson, DO, FACOOG (Dist) Dean and Professor of Obstetrics and Gynecology Chair, Department of Family Medicine; Associate Professor of Family Medicine